coffee2code/text-hover/readme.txt

 1. Install via the built-in WordPress plugin installer.
 Or download and unzip `text-hover.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to the `Settings` -> `Text Hover` admin settings page and customize the settings (namely to define the terms/abbreviations and their explanations).
+1. Optional: Configure other plugin settings as desired.
 1. Use the terms/abbreviations in posts and/or pages (terms/abbreviations appearing in existing posts will also be affected by this plugin)